sunny-b/conclavity/README.md

 Conclavity is a dependency-free, embeddable, real-time, collaborative text editor for the browser.

 This library is inspired by the [Conclave](https://conclave-team.github.io/conclave-site) editor created by the  [Conclave-Team](https://github.com/conclave-team).
+If you enjoy using the [Conclave Editor](https://conclave-app.herokuapp.com) and want to embed it into your own project, this is the library for you.

 ---
 ## Install